sqfmklt/lite-lists/README.md

       (notes

         (premise
-          (a common complain about lisp and scheme is the amount of parens) (one quality I've noticed with lisp is that parens often stack up at the end of expressions) (I\'ve also seen the apply operator \, $ \, in Haskell used to reduce parens) (so why not do the same in lisp ?)
+          (a common complaint about lisp and scheme is the amount of parens) (one quality I've noticed with lisp is that parens often stack up at the end of expressions) (I\'ve also seen the apply operator \, $ \, in Haskell used to reduce parens) (so why not do the same in lisp ?)